KoalaSat/pokey/README.md

 - [ ] InBox Relays management
 - [x] Granulated notification settings

-# Receiving nostr events on your app
+# Receiving user's nostr events in your app

 1. Register the intent filter in the `AndroidManifest.xml` file:
 ```xml